Skip to main content

 May 20, 2025

-Beginning around May 21, 2025, multiple reports emerged across the country—including in Miami, Seattle, and Chicago—of U.S. Immigration and Customs Enforcement (ICE) personnel arresting and detaining large numbers of noncitizen respondents attending Immigration Court hearings.
-Many of these arrests followed motions to dismiss removal proceedings filed by ICE trial attorneys that were granted by Immigration Judges.
-In those cases, respondents were arrested so that they could be process for expedited removal.
-Some respondents were arrested and detained even where Immigration Judges did not grant the government's motion to dismiss but instead provided respondents additional time to respond to the motion.
-Some respondents were arrested for the pendency of removal proceedings even where no motion to dismiss was filed.
+Multiple reports emerged across the country—including in Miami, Seattle, and Chicago—of Immigration and Customs Enforcement (ICE) personnel arresting and detaining large numbers of noncitizen respondents attending immigration-court hearings.
+Many of these arrests followed motions to dismiss removal proceedings filed by ICE trial attorneys that were granted by Immigration Judges (IJs).
+Respondents were then arrested so they could be processed for expedited removal.
+Some respondents were arrested and detained even where IJs did not grant the government's motion to dismiss but instead provided time to respond to the motion.
+And some arrests happened even where no motion to dismiss was filed.

-According to the New York Times, ICE circulated an internal memo on May 20, 2025, instructing ICE trial attorneys to help deportation officers with arrests at immigration courthouses by moving to dismiss immigration cases for noncitizens who would then be subject to expedited removal.
-Prosecutors were told to give ICE officers at least two days to plan for an arrest in court and to give the courts a 24-hour warning, and to provide deportation officers “the exact location of the courtroom at which the alien’s hearing is being held and an estimate of the time frame for the hearing.”
-The operations constitute a "significant break from past practice, when emigration officials largely steered clear of courthouse arrests out of concern that they would deter people from complying with orders.”
+According to the New York Times, ICE circulated an internal memo on May 20, 2025, instructing ICE trial attorneys to help deportation officers with arrests at immigration courthouses by moving to dismiss immigration cases.
+Prosecutors were told to give ICE officers at least two days to plan for an arrest and to give courts a 24-hour warning, as well as to provide deportation officers “the exact location of the courtroom at which the alien’s hearing is being held and an estimate of the time frame for the hearing.”
+The operations constitute a "significant break from past practice, when immigration officials largely steered clear of courthouse arrests out of concern that they would deter people from complying with orders.”

 Trump 2.0 [ID # 1883]